pwarchol/vscode-php-file-link/README.md

 # VS Code PHP File Link

-## Creates links to other PHP files declared as variables.
+## Creates links to other PHP files declared as strings.

-Only works with relative paths to working directory.
+Works only with relative paths to working directory.

 <br />